Offence to Procure Use of Motor Vehicle by Fraud

 In essence to prove this charge the Police must show that the accused procured the use, or hire of a motor vehicle drove which was obtained by fraud or misrepresentation.
 In the alternative the Police must show that the accused aided or abetted in circumstances where the use or hire was by fraud or misrepresentation.

-A defence to this charge could be a factual dispute or that the event/function had approved authorisation by the Minister by Government Gazette.
+A defence to the Offence to Procure Use of Motor Vehicle by Fraud could be a factual dispute or that the event/function had approved authorisation by the Minister by Government Gazette.